jmhammond/kbor-oer-presentation-book/README.md

 ``` bash
 pretext build pdf
 ```
-You can then either open the PDF in your file browser, or use `pretext view pdf` to view the pdf in your browser.
+You can then either open the PDF (which you find in the `output/pdf/` folder) in your file browser, or use `pretext view pdf` to view the pdf in your browser.

 ### Additional build options